Dr. Seuss: Lesson Plans and Activities for How the Grinch Stole Christmas

 The Grinch Stole Christmas Coloring Pages and Activities: You'll find lots of choices here that your kids will love, and you might just want to make a Grinch mask for yourself!
 Other activities include a coloring page, Christmas ornaments crafts, mazes and word searches.

-He Really Hates Christmas Coloring Page: Just like the old adage says, a picture is worth a thousand words, and this is a cartoon that really delivers a message.
+The Grinch Is Unhappy: Just like the old adage says, a picture is worth a thousand words, and this is a cartoon that really delivers a message.
 Kids will have fun coloring it, but you can use it as teachable moment to discuss the moral of the story and explore the Grinch's motivation for despising the Christmas holiday.

 Another fun activity to do with kids is to print off Christmas greeting cards and let them decorate them as they choose.
 This would be an excellent activity to do after you watch the story of the Grinch, and you can turn it into a teachable moment by asking the kids to imagine what types of Christmas cards the Grinch might have sent before his heart got bigger, and what kinds he probably sent after his heart grew larger.